 - FlexMeasures needs some structural meta data for data to be understood.
 For example, for adding weather data we need to define a weather sensor, and what kind of weather sensors there are.
 You also need a user account.
 If you host FlexMeasures yourself, you need to add this info first.
-Head over to Getting started, where these steps are covered, study our CLI Commands or look into plugins which do this like flexmeasures-entsoe or flexmeasures-openweathermap. - You should be familiar with where to find your API endpoints (see Main endpoint and API versions) and how to authenticate against the API (see Authentication).
+Head over to Getting started, where these steps are covered, or study our CLI Commands. - You should be familiar with where to find your API endpoints (see Main endpoint and API versions) and how to authenticate against the API (see Authentication).

-Note: For deeper explanations of the data and the meta fields we'll send here, You can always read the API Introduction, to the FlexMeasures API, e.g. Signs of power values, Resolutions, Setting the recording time and Units.
+Note: For deeper explanations of the data and the meta fields we'll send here, You can always read the Introduction, e.g. Signs of power values, Resolutions, Setting the recording time and Units.

-Note: To address assets and sensors, these tutorials assume entity addresses valid in the namespace fm1.
-See API Introduction for more explanations.
+Note: To address assets and sensors, these tutorials assume entity addresses valid in the namespace fm0.
+See Introduction for more explanations.